evefim/Udacity/Project_1/README.md

 The training was performed using Udacity so there were some limitations on available disk space and total train time.

 ### Metrics summary
+Here all metrics are summarized for the performed experiments, the detailed description of each experiments is given below.

 | Precision/Recall | area | maxDets | Reference | Experiment 1 |
 |-------|--------|--------|-------|--------|